MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 ### Authorization

 The MobilePay API Gateway is ensuring the authentication of all Subscriptions API requests.
+All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail.
+API requests without authentication will also fail.

 ### <a name="openid-connect"></a>OpenID Connect
 When the merchant is onboarded via https://admin.mobilepay.dk/, and has ordered Subscriptions, then you can continue with OIDC.